Mental Health Facilities Muskingum County, OH

 National Youth Advocate Program Inc

 National Youth Advocate Program Inc is a mental health treatment center in Muskingum County, OH, located at 14 North 5th Street, 43701 zip code area.
 National Youth Advocate Program Inc provides telemedicine/telehealth and outpatient treatment.
-National Youth Advocate Program Inc offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-National Youth Advocate Program Inc also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at National Youth Advocate Program Inc consist of case management, family psychoeducation and psychosocial rehabilitation services.
+National Youth Advocate Program Inc offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
+National Youth Advocate Program Inc also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services at National Youth Advocate Program Inc consist of case management, therapeutic foster care and intensive case management.

 Allwell Behavioral Health Services Crisis Stabilization Center